abmunawar8/1800_202530_BBY31/README.md

 ## Acknowledgments

 - Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
+- Code snippets were also taken and adapted from the COMP1800 demos and Tech Tips.
 - Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).
+- The font, Exo2, was sourced from [Google Fonts](https://fonts.google.com/specimen/Exo+2).

 ---